DrehanM/PintOperatingSystem/doc/project3.md

 // Else call dir_close(thread_fd_elem->d)
 static void close(int fd);

 // Look up fd map and get corresponding thread_fd_elem for fd.
-Verify that fd points to a directory by checking if the thread_fd_elem->d is not NULL by traversing fd_map.
+//Verify that fd points to a directory by checking if the thread_fd_elem->d is not NULL by traversing fd_map.
 // Return dir_readdir(thread_fd_elem->d, name)
 bool readdir (int fd, char *name);

 // Look up fd map and get corresponding thread_fd_elem for fd.
-Return true if fd points to a directory by checking if the thread_fd_elem->d is not NULL, false otherwise bool isdir (int fd);
+//Return true if fd points to a directory by checking if the thread_fd_elem->d is not NULL, false otherwise bool isdir (int fd);

 // Look up fd map and get corresponding thread_fd_elem for fd.